International Education Policy

 In the International Education Policy (IEP) Program, you will explore some of the most challenging issues facing teachers and learners worldwide — how to educate students in refugee camps; how to improve girls education in Afghanistan; how to deliver effective HIV/AIDS education in Malawi; how to help young people develop the skills they need in the 21st century — and be constantly challenged and asked, "What would you do?"

 Working closely with classmates from around the world, you will learn to develop education policy recommendations, design innovative programs, and support their implementation and evaluation in ways that effectively improve access to quality and relevant education, promote peace and understanding, and empower every learner to realize his or her full human potential.

 IEP is a year-long, full-time graduate program that prepares the next generation of leaders in international education reform.
-Some of the many strengths of IEP include:
+The many strengths of IEP include:

-World-class faculty – IEP professors are among the top scholars and practitioners in their fields: education nonprofit management, early childhood development, literacy in developing countries, and more.
-Even better, these same world-class scholars will be your teachers, mentors, advisors, and connections to professional opportunities.
+- World-Class Faculty – IEP includes some of the top scholars and practitioners in their fields: education nonprofit management, early childhood development, literacy in developing countries, and more.
+These same world-class scholars will be your teachers, mentors, advisers, and connections to professional opportunities.

 IEP graduates work as leaders within international education nonprofits, NGOs, and government agencies, and as social entrepreneurs running their own initiatives to improve educational quality and access worldwide.

 Alum pivots quickly to help Afghan refugees fleeing to Qatar continue their learning.

 The Intellectual Contribution Award recipient for International Education Policy reflects on her time at HGSE and looks toward the future.

 Tell us about yourself so that we can tailor our communication to best fit your interests and provide you with relevant information about our programs, events, and other opportunities to connect with us.